arangodb/arangodb/Documentation/UserManual/Arangosh.md

 variable and then pressing the tab key.
 It is recommend to try this with entering `db.` (without pressing return) and then pressing tab.

+By the way, _arangosh_ provides the `db` object by default, and this object can be used for switching to a different database and managing collections inside the current database.

+For a list of available methods for the `db` object, type

+    arangosh> db._help();

 ArangoDB Shell Output {#UserManualArangoshOutput}
 =================================================